Deltares/imod_coupler/README.md

 conda init
 ```

-- Depending on your company settings, you might also have to run the following in a Powershell terminal run as administrator:
+- Depending on your company settings, you might also have to run the following in a Powershell terminal as administrator:

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned